 In the early 1960s, LIFE magazine’s photographers chronicled the construction of the Berlin Wall and, once it was built, its effect on residents living in the newly divided city.
 The Soviets and East Germans built the Wall, in part, to stop the flight of Eastern Bloc citizens who frequently used Berlin as the point from which they tried to escape to the West.
 (By the time the Wall was built, an estimated 20 percent of the East German population had fled.)

 With the hideous bulwark in place, the ideological divide between Eastern and Western superpowers grew sharper, more frightening and (seemingly) more intractable.
-Here, on the anniversary of its fall on Nov.
-9, 1989, LIFE.com offers a gallery featuring powerful pictures of the construction and earliest days of the Wall — photos that offer a glimpse into an era that today feels at once profoundly alien, and disturbingly familiar.
+Here, LIFE.com offers powerful pictures of the construction and earliest days of the Wall—photos that offer a glimpse into an era that today feels at once profoundly alien, and disturbingly familiar.